Advanced usage

 PiwikTracker.sharedInstance()?.setVisitorID(newVisitorID: "0123456789abcdef")[[PiwikTracker sharedInstance] setVisitorID:@"0123456789abcdef"];- For

-setVisitorID, the ID must be exactly 16 characters: lowercase hexadecimal0-9a-fonly.
-Invalid input leaves the stored visitor ID unchanged.
+setVisitorID, the ID must be exactly 16 characters and use only lowercase hexadecimal characters (0-9,a-f).
+If the input is invalid input, the SDK doesn't change the stored visitor ID.

 PiwikTracker.sharedInstance()?.visitorIDLifetime = 30 * 24 * 60 * 60[PiwikTracker sharedInstance].visitorIDLifetime = 30 * 24 * 60 * 60;Sessions